Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Results

-In Unobservable condition, agents' references to experiences derived from their independent social life space shaped participants' perceptions of Human–Agent relationship.
-When responses drew on these autonomous experiences rather than purely task-oriented replies, interactions felt more natural, serving as an initial step away from the master-servant dynamic and framing the agent as a social being instead of a passive tool: \textit{"He has his own life events, meets certain people, does certain things, so he is not just a tool that helps me solve problems.”} (P12). \textit{"If it were a tool, it might tend to answer your questions more rigidly.
-But his responses had more divergent extensions.”} (P11).
-This contrasts sharply with user experiences of standard AI assistants.
-As one participant reflected: \textit{"With regular generative models, I just pose specific questions to solve difficulties...
-I never treat it as a true entity."} (P4).
-Another participant echoed this by highlighting the shift toward equal roles: \textit{"But here, I feel the relationship is equal.
-He functions as a chef, and I am his customer; there is no sense of one dominating the other."} (P5).
-The integration of an independent social life thus enriched the agent's expressive capacity and produced unexpected replies that participants found engaging. \textit{"Its answers exceeded my expectations.
+In the Unobservable condition, agents' references to experiences derived from their agent-side simulated context shaped participants' perceived-equality interpretations.
+When responses drew on these experiences in addition to task-oriented replies, some participants described the interaction as more natural or less tool-like.
+We report this as observed evidence about perceived equality with exploratory design implications: \textit{He has his own life events, meets certain people, does certain things, so he is not just a tool that helps me solve problems.} (P12). \textit{If it were a tool, it might tend to answer your questions more rigidly.
+But his responses had more divergent extensions.} (P11).
+This also shaped how participants contrasted the prototype with standard AI assistants.
+As one participant reflected: \textit{With regular generative models, I just pose specific questions to solve difficulties...
+I never treat it as a true entity.} (P4).
+Another participant described the relation as equal while still using a chef-customer frame: \textit{But here, I feel the relationship is equal.
+He functions as a chef, and I am his customer; there is no sense of one dominating the other.} (P5).
+The integration of an agent-side simulated context thus influenced participants' explanations of their equality judgments and produced unexpected replies that they found engaging. \textit{Its answers exceeded my expectations.
 The molecular gastronomy stuff was incredible.
-It felt very different from what I usually encounter, and it was really fun.”} (P3).
+It felt very different from what I usually encounter, and it was really fun.} (P3).